-We never treat collected water in any way.
-Period.
+We never treat collected water in any way - ever.

 We never boil the water either, in fact in the summer months we don't even carry a pan and stove.
 People worry too much.

 There are various types of water treatment available including chemical purification tablets, mechanical filters and UV devices.
 We have never used the chemical or UV systems.
-We have a mechanical Katadyn filter but never take it now, it's in the attic somewhere gathering dust and kept in reserve on the offchance of doing a low-level route where there might be no other feasible way to get water.
-Click the icon right for a page describing the Katadyn.
+We have a mechanical Katadyn filter from years ago but never take it now, it's in the storeroom somewhere gathering dust.

 Springs are generally the best water source in any area and can be used even at low levels, except where they emerge near old mine workings due to possible contaminants.
 The main problem is knowing where the reliable ones are, especially in summer.
 People make broad statements about the abundance of springs in mountains which imply that you are never very far from one and don't need to carry much water, as if they occurred with the frequency of bus stops.
 This is not true in our experience and even if it was merely an exagerration, the information is useless unless we know where they are in advance.
 With a planned route and schedule we always allow some time for collecting water based on a study of the map, but we could be searching for springs for ages and still not find one.
 The springs marked on the map are not always reliable either, as we have sometimes passed a whole group of them with not a drop of usable water between them.